 Low carbon generation could itself reduces emissions too saving 1.25 tonnes of CO2 per year for the average home.
 You can get more important facts on Climate change here.

 It’s important to remember that using more efficient energy doesn’t matter making major sacrifices during the colder months of the year.
 You won’t need to switch your heater off.
-Solar energy can be low cost and money saving, and that takes to the next topic.
+Solar energy can be low-cost and money-saving, and that takes us to the next topic.

 #2.
 Solar Panels as a long-term investment